nvrenuf/naughtycamspot/README.md

 Legacy HTML pages, generators, and blog scaffolding have been removed.
 Work forward from the Astro surface for new sections and routes.

+## SEO & indexing

+- Production builds (`astro.config.mjs`) enable `@astrojs/sitemap` with the public `site` domain locked to `https://naughtycamspot.com`.
+GitHub Pages builds continue to use `astro.config.pages.mjs` and inject a `<meta name="robots" content="noindex,nofollow">` tag so previews stay out of the index.
+- Robots directives live in `public/robots.prod.txt` (deploy as `robots.txt` on ViceTemple) and `public/robots.pages.txt` (copied to `robots.txt` by the Pages workflow before building).
+Update both files when crawl strategy changes.
+- ViceTemple security headers are shipped via `public/.htaccess` — keep updates scoped there so Pages previews remain unaffected.
+- Page-level titles, descriptions, OG, and canonical tags are centralized in `src/components/SEO.astro`.
+Pull this component into new pages and provide unique copy per surface.

 ## Tracked links in prod vs Pages

 - Use the shared `buildTrackedLink` helper whenever a `/go/*` slug is involved (homepage hero CTA, `<BannerSlot>`, model profile buttons).